The Definitive Guide to Renting a Car: Tips and tricks to help you save

 - Additional driver fee: Many hire companies including AVIS and Hertz charge you per day for additional drivers.
 Unless you’re planning on taking a long road trip where you’d need to take turns, it’s best to stick to one driver.

-- Additional mileage: Some rental car companies set a cap on how many kilometres you can travel per day.
+- Additional mileage: Some rental car companies set a cap on how many kilometres or miles you can travel per day.
 This is more common with some smaller, local companies throughout Europe, so be sure to read the fine print.

 - Administrative fee: It's common practice among rental car companies to charge an administrative fee of around 3.5%, which you can do little about.

 - Credit card surcharges: Check your credit card statement a few days after you make the payment.
 Make sure no extra surcharges have come out and all excess charges, including fuel, have been returned to you.

 - Late pick-up: Always enter your flight details when you rent a car.
 This means staff know if your flight is delayed and shouldn’t rent your car to another customer.
 If you're not collecting from an airport, make sure you give yourself plenty of time to get to the depot and always inform them of any delays.